SeldonIO/alibi-detect/doc/source/cd/background.md

 ### Online drift detectors

-An alternative strategy is to perform a test each time data arrives.
-However the usual offline methods are not applicable because the process for computing $p$-values is too expensive.
+An alternative strategy is to perform a test each time data arrives. https://github.com/SeldonIO/alibi-detect/pullsHowever the usual offline methods are not applicable because the process for computing $p$-values is too expensive.
 Additionally, they don’t account for correlated test outcomes when using overlapping windows of test data, leading to miscalibrated detectors operating at an